-- 5) At the discretion of meet management, each relay member may not be required to leave the water immediately after finishing his/her leg. - a) Considerations may include, but are not limited to: location of the bulkhead, whether or not the departing athlete will impede another athlete, physical ability of a swimmer to leave the water from his/her own lane. - b) Relay members unable to exit the water must align themselves within their lane, to the opposite side of the oncoming swimmer and may not impede the lane next to them. - 6) Athletes registered for two relays may only be entered once in each relay event. - b.
-Freestyle Relay - Four swimmers shall each swim one-fourth of the race distance using any desired stroke. - c.
-Medley Relay - 1) Four swimmers shall swim one-fourth of the race distance using the following order: backstroke, breaststroke, butterfly and freestyle. - 3.
+- a) Athletes will be timed from the starting whistle to when they touch the end of the pool. - g.
+Assisted Swim This transitional event is intended for use by those athletes who are not ready to participate fully in the competition experience, but need to gain experience in the competition environment itself.
+In the case of athletics or swimming, examples of competition environment are: staging, the start gun or horn, spectator noise, volunteers, etc. Athletes registered in these transitional and non-advancing events are ineligible to register and participate in any other event or sport during the season.
+Host Regions will determine how these transitional events will be implemented during existing tournaments.
+Contact your host Region for details. - 3.
 False Starts: Any swimmer starting before the starting signal has been given shall be disqualified.
 If the starting signal sounds before the disqualification is declared, the race shall continue and the swimmer or swimmers shall be disqualified upon completion of the race.
 If the disqualification is declared before the starting signal, the signal shall not be given, but the remaining swimmers shall be called back and start again. - 4.
-Athletes may start (dive or jump) from the pool deck or in the water.
-NOTE: The UW-Stevens Point pool utilized for State Games does not meet the minimum approved depth for starts from blocks.
-In addition, athletes may not dive or jump start off the bulkhead that separates the pool from the diving well.
-In-water starts are required for events starting from that end. - 5.
+Race Start: Athletes may start (dive or jump) from the pool deck or in the water.
+In addition, athletes may not dive or jump from the starting block. - 5.
 Athlete attire: Athletes must wear proper swimming attire as outlined by USA Swimming Rules and Regulations.
 Athletes may request swimwear modifications through a Special Needs Form.
 If permission is granted for a uniform modification, the athlete must wear the same uniform for preliminaries and finals (if a t-shirt is worn for preliminaries, it must also be worn for the final).
 Goggles may be worn.